blahg/blahg.github.io/pages/about.md

 permalink: /about
 ---

-Just a body moving through time and space.
+This is a blog for me to write about whatever I think, love, or believe in.
+Don't expect it to be intellectual.

-## Contact Me
+## Contact Me:

 E-Mail: [{{ site.email }}](mailto:{{ site.email }})